whucs21Mzy/Model-Phase-Transitions/README.md

 <div align="center">
 <img src="./assets/fig2_Structured pruning phase transition.svg" style="width: 100%;height: 100%">
 </div>
-This figure presents the perplexity (PPL) of several structured pruning methods across different sparsity ratios, including both experimental data and fitted curves.
+Fig. 2: This figure presents the perplexity (PPL) of several structured pruning methods across different sparsity ratios, including both experimental data and fitted curves.
 The stars indicate the turning points of the piecewise fitting curves, where the x-coordinate corresponds to the model’s phase transition point.
 As the sparsity ratio increases, the model's performance sharply degrades once the phase transition point is exceeded.

 2. **Unstructured Pruning Phase Transition**
 <div align="center">
 <img src="./assets/fig3_Unstructured pruning phase transition.svg" style="width: 100%;height: 100%">
 </div>

-This figure shows the perplexity (PPL) of several unstructured pruning methods across different sparsity ratios, including both experimental data and fitted curves.
+Fig. 3: This figure shows the perplexity (PPL) of several unstructured pruning methods across different sparsity ratios, including both experimental data and fitted curves.
 The stars indicate the turning points of the piecewise fitting curves, where the x-coordinate corresponds to the model’s phase transition point.
 The performance remains stable at lower sparsity ratios, but once the critical threshold is crossed, performance degradation becomes exponential.

 3. **Quantized Model Performance**
 <div align="center">
 <img src="./assets/fig4_Quantized model performance.svg" style="width: 100%;height: 100%">
 </div>
-This figure investigates the performance of quantized models on WikiText2 across various parameter sizes (GB).
+Fig. 4: This figure investigates the performance of quantized models on WikiText2 across various parameter sizes (GB).
 The performance is measured in perplexity (PPL), and several model families (Qwen2.5, LLaMA-2, and Gemma-3) are compared at different quantization levels.
 The results highlight a phase transition point where compression leads to catastrophic performance degradation at 2-bit quantization, with larger models showing better robustness as the model size increases.

 4. **Low-Rank Decomposition Phase Transition**
 <div align="center">
 <img src="./assets/appendix_fig.b1_Low-rank decomposition phase transition.svg" style="width: 100%;height: 100%">
 </div>
-This figure presents the perplexity (PPL) of several low-rank decomposition methods (ASVD and SVD-LLM) across varying sparsity ratios.
+Fig. 5: This figure presents the perplexity (PPL) of several low-rank decomposition methods (ASVD and SVD-LLM) across varying sparsity ratios.
 The experimental data and fitted curves demonstrate a clear phase transition where performance sharply drops beyond a certain sparsity threshold.
 The turning points of the piecewise fitting curves are marked with stars, which indicate critical points in the model’s performance degradation.

 ### Major Findings on Combined Pruning and Quantization
 **Combined Pruning and Quantization**